Chromosphere of sun, Mar. 25, 1895, Kenwood Observatory

 Hydrogen prominences are bright, looping projections that emanate from the sun’s mass, as illustrated by Howard Russell Butler in “Hydrogen Prominences.”
 Scientists are still trying to figure out why prominences form, but they do know that they are made of plasma.
 Plasma is sometimes called the “fourth state of matter,” or “super-heated matter,” because it only forms when gas grows hot enough to strip electrons from their atoms, a process called ionizing.
 Butler painted five of these canvases showing this phenomenon from various observatories for display at the Museum in the new Hayden Planetarium.

 Before the advent of modern imaging technology, the task of creating visual representations of a solar eclipse and solar hydrogen prominences was not easy or straight forward.
 A solar eclipse lasts for only a short period of time.
 Butler needed to figure out a preliminary way to record the eclipse while it was underway to create a reference guide for his painting.
 He devised a shorthand code to record various colors transformations during the eclipse while he looked on through binoculars.
 Using his color code and several black and white photographs of the eclipse, Butler recreated not only the solar eclipse, but also the hydrogen prominences.
 In 1893 a device called a “spectroheliograph” was invented, which let the light from the prominences be photographed by reducing the glare from the disk of the sun.
 The prominences thus could be studied without waiting for an eclipse to make them visible.

-Butler carved out a unique career for himself as an both an artist and scientist, specializing in painting portraits, seascapes, and celestial phenomena.
-In addition to his skill as a painter, Butler was a prominent community leader and one of the founders of The American Fine Arts Society, alongside Louis C. Tiffany and other influential American artists and architects.
+Butler carved out a unique career for himself as a lawyer, scientist, and painter specializing in portraits, seascapes, and celestial phenomena.
+Butler was also a prominent community leader and one of the founders and first director of The American Fine Arts Society, alongside Louis C. Tiffany and other influential American artists and architects.

-Written by Katrina Van Dyke
+Written by Katrina Kish and Joel Sweimler